A few weeks ago, I got a text from an American friend asking me one simple question: “How can I move abroad?”

 Now, working on your laptop from a hammock may sound idyllic, but as I mentioned in #3, I have actually worked in the Caribbean before.
 Heat, humidity, and the general feeling of being trapped on an island are great for a vacation, but they can get a little stifling when you’re there long-term and trying to get work done.
 I’m not saying don’t do it; it’s just something to consider.

-5. Housesit in Another Country.
+5. Housesit in a Foreign Country.

 People all over the world are looking for strangers (well vetted, responsible strangers) to live in their homes while they’re on vacation.
 Usually taking care of pets, keeping plants alive, and making sure the place doesn’t burn down are part of the deal.